Strep Throat

 How is strep throat diagnosed?

 Your healthcare provider will swab the back of your throat to test for strep bacteria.
-You may get the results in minutes or the swab may be sent to a lab for further tests.
+You may get the results in minutes or the swab may be sent to a lab.

 How is strep throat treated?

-You will need antibiotic medicine to treat your strep throat.
+- Antibiotics treat the infection.
 You should feel better within 2 to 3 days after you start antibiotics.
+Take all prescribed doses, even if you start to feel better sooner.
 You may return to work or school 24 hours after you start antibiotics.

 Treatment options